 Atlanta Whiplash Injury Attorney

 Have you suffered whiplash because you were recently involved in a car accident in Atlanta?
 Is someone else at least partly responsible?
 If so, you could be entitled to a settlement or award for your medical bills, pain and suffering, and lost income.
-The experienced Atlanta personal injury lawyers at Hasner Law, PC have more than 80 years of experience helping injury victims just like you.
+The experienced Atlanta injury attorneys at Hasner Law, PC have more than 80 years of experience helping injury victims just like you.
 We’ll work tirelessly to get you the compensation you deserve.